Translating Nutrition Research into Community Education: A Workshop for Implementing Diet-Related Chronic Disease Curricula

 Q: What is the difference between an Educational Alliance Program (EAP) partner and a Food for Life instructor?

-A: An EAP partner is a company, nonprofit, or other type of institution that offers the Food for Life program solely at their facility.
-Upon completion of the training, the EAP partner may hire and train an instructor of their choosing to present the Food for Life classes at their facility.
-A Food for Life instructor is an individual teaching classes at various locations throughout their community.
+A: An EAP partner is a company, nonprofit, or other type of institution that offers the Food for Life program solely at its facility.
+Upon completion of the training, the EAP partner may hire and train a facilitator of its choosing to present the Food for Life classes at its facility.
+A Food for Life instructor is an individual who teaches classes at various locations throughout his or her community.
 The instructor is not authorized to train others to present the Food for Life classes.